ComScore

 • Time Commitment: 20 minutes

-It’s healthy yet filling and uses up leftover vegetables—just what Mom likes.
-If you don’t happen to have beet greens lying around, you can totally sub in two cups of any other chopped veggies.
+It’s healthy yet filling and uses up leftover vegetables—Mom will be so proud.
+If you don’t happen to have beet greens lying around, you can totally sub in two cups of any other chopped veggies, like bell peppers, carrots, Swiss chard or kale.

 20. Pomegranate-Sumac Chicken with Roasted Carrots

-• Why We Love It: high protein, crowd-pleaser, sheet pan recipe
+• Why I Love It: high protein, crowd-pleaser, sheet pan recipe

-Pull this sheet pan meal out of the oven and prepare for the oohs and ahhs.
+Pull this sheet pan meal out of the oven and prepare yourself for a chorus of oohs and ahhs.
 Pomegranate molasses adds a sweet-tart note, while sumac is sour enough to cut through the fat of the chicken.
+Don’t forget to save your carrot greens: They’re the crowning glory.

 21. Bacon-Wrapped Black Cod with Spinach and Capers